pludov/mobindi/README.md

 With astrometry set up, Mobindi can help you align your mount.

 It will scan an arc doing astrometry at different steps, and deduce the location of your polar axis.
-You'll then be able to adjust and check the result.
+You'll then be able to check the result and adjust the polar axis of the mount.

 ![Polar Align UI](docs/polar-align.png?raw=true "Polar Align")